Slava12233/MonteCarloRisk/README.md

 - Manages sub-agents, including an LlmAgent for reasoning
 - Handles session management and state
 - Provides convenience methods for running the agent and getting responses
+- Uses a hybrid approach for Pydantic with validation methods

 ### SearchAgent